eccl-jsi/eccl-jsi.github.io/_pages/openings.md

 - A fully funded 4-year Ph.D. studentship to work on an ERC project focusing on the high-pressure fluorine chemistry research.

-The research will involve the use of custom-built vacuum lines, gloveboxes, low-temperature synthesis techniques, and diamond anvil cells.
+The research in inorganic chemistry and crystallography will involve the use of custom-built vacuum lines, gloveboxes, low-temperature synthesis techniques, and diamond anvil cells.
 Novel compounds will be characterized primarily by X-ray diffraction (single-crystal, powder), and vibrational spectroscopy (Raman, ATR-FTIR).
 The candidate will receive hands-on training to acquire and master the skills required to work with reactive and unstable chemical species.
 <br>
 <br>